Politics of Canada: Governor General

 Royal assent is required to enact laws.
 As part of the royal prerogative, the royal sign-manual gives authority to letters patent and orders-in-Council.
 The royal prerogative also includes summoning, proroguing, and dissolving Parliament in order to call an election and extends to foreign affairs, which include the negotiation and ratification of treaties, alliances, international agreements, and declarations of war; the accreditation of Canadian diplomats and receipt of foreign diplomats; and the issuance of passports.

-Despite the wide theoretical extent of the sovereign's powers, in actual practice he or she exercises them only through or with the advice of the Prime Minister and Cabinet.
+Despite the wide theoretical extent of the sovereign's powers, in actual practice the sovereign exercises them only through or with the advice of the Prime Minister and Cabinet.
 Within the constitutional conventions of the Westminster system, the sovereign's freedom of action or personal choice in any area of governance is quite limited.

 Executive power

 Canada's Prime Ministers from 1867 to 1963.
 The Prime Minister of Canada serves as the head of government.